-The first aid appointed persons are the School Nurses, as registered nurses ("the appointed person(s)").
-Caroline Beardwood & Joanne Langston are Registered General Nurses (RGN) In their absence, the day to day first aid duties will be carried out by an appropriately qualified first aider.
+The first aid appointed persons are the School Nurse Caroline Beardwood & An Appointed First Aider Michelle Holland ("the appointed person(s)") In their absence, the day to day first aid duties will be carried out by an appropriately qualified first aider.

-This policy is also designed to clarify the school's position with staff, pupils and parents/carers regarding the management, storage and administration of prescribed and non-prescribed (over the counter-OTC) medicines to pupils during the normal school day and when on visits out of school.
-This policy includes the EYFS.
+This policy is also designed to clarify the school's position with staff, pupils and parents/carers regarding the management, storage and administration of prescribed and non-prescribed (over the counter-OTC) medicines This policy includes the EYFS.